kethan-sai/Task-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Note

+Run this alongside the backend task-App to use all its functionalies.